a-yanovskiy/python-project-lvl1/README.md

 replacing any of the numbers with two points.
 The player must determine this number.

 ### Starting:
-Tor start Progression game use 'brain-progression' command
+Tor start Progression game use
+~$ brain-progression

 [![asciicast](https://asciinema.org/a/GSXgGPYbMJX8KgYCiYZzS18ho.svg)](https://asciinema.org/a/GSXgGPYbMJX8KgYCiYZzS18ho)